Harriet Martineau: Newcastle and Tynemouth

 Martineau wrote a number of books during her illness, and a historical plaque marks this house.
 In 1841 she published a series of four novels for children, The Playfellow, comprising The Settlers at Home, The Peasant and the Prince, Feats on the Fiord, and The Crofton Boys.
 In 1844 she published Life in the Sickroom: Essays by an Invalid, an autobiographical reflection on invalidism.
-She wrote Household Education (1848), the handbook on the "proper" way to raise and educate children.
+In 1847 for John Saunders' The People's Journal she wrote a series of articles titled Homes for the People – Household Education.
+The book Household Education was published in 1849 and updated by Martineau in 1870.
+The book highlighted the "subject so important" to her; "Life at Home", where "warm domestic affections" and "family happiness" should exist.
+She wrote that parents should be "wholly reliable" in order that they be "a joy to all hearts".
 Lastly, she began working on her autobiography.
 Completed much later, it included some hundred pages on this period.
 Notable visitors included Richard Cobden and Thomas and Jane Carlyle.

 Life in the Sickroom is considered to be one of Martineau's finest works.
-It upset evangelical readers as they "thought it dangerous in 'its supposition of self-reliance'".
+It upset evangelical readers, as they "thought it dangerous in 'its supposition of self-reliance'".
 This series of essays embraced traditional womanhood.
-Martineau dedicated it to Elizabeth Barrett, as it was "an outpouring of feeling to an idealized female alter ego, both professional writer and professional invalid- and utterly unlike the women in her own family".
+While it was supposed by contemporary readers that Martineau dedicated it to Elizabeth Barrett, as it was "an outpouring of feeling to an idealized female alter ego, both professional writer and professional invalid- and utterly unlike the women in her own family", Elizabeth Barrett Browning confirms in a letter that this was not the case: "the dedication of Miss Martineau's beautiful book was not to me—& both she & I have had to say so again & again."
 Written during a kind of public break from her mother, this book was Martineau's proclamation of independence.